Request for Partnership Process

 REQUEST FOR PARTNERSHIP

-The 2022 call for projects is now closed.
+The 2024 call for projects is now open.

-Projects are encouraged to target a priority species and will be assessed based on the following criteria:
+Projects are must target a threatened species with conservation needs and will be assessed based on the following criteria:

 • End-user collaboration: proven collaboration with the relevant species conservation group/s – shown through a statement of intent from the end-user for the use of the genetic data outputs.